 Executives to whom this Guideline applies are encouraged to reach their respective stock ownership level within five years of the date on which an individual assumes an executive position covered by this Guideline.
 Until an executive reaches the required ownership level, all net shares obtained from the exercise of stock options or other long-term incentive awards must be retained and may not be sold.
 The ERC reviews the progress of executives, to whom the Guideline applies, toward their stock ownership goal each year.
-All NEOs have met their respective stock ownership goals.
+As of December 31, 2019, all continuing NEOs have met their respective stock ownership goals.